Advertisement

 What is it?

-There are those who think if it’s not diesel, it isn't a working vehicle, citing range and flexibility over everything.
-Until recently they might've had a point: some of the big stuff was rolling into the party with real-world range of 80-ish miles and an eye-watering list price.
-Which meant very, very long-term payback strategies and that your ‘real world’ had to be 'really local'.
-With access to lots of convenient charging.
+How come?
+Well, there are those who think if it’s not diesel, it isn't a working vehicle, citing range and flexibility over everything.
+Until recently they might've had a point: some of the big stuff was rolling into the party with real-world range of 80-ish miles and a list price that would make Jeff Bezos flinch.
+Tough sell.

 Advertisement - Page continues below

 That's no longer the case, and you've now got a variety of proper full-size electric vans pushing 200+ miles of range.
-Think Renault Master E-Tech and Fiat E-Ducato, or (if you're flush with cash) there's the Mercedes-Benz eSprinter.
-From China, we've seen a lot of SAIC-owned Maxus eDeliver 9s out and about.
+And have you seen the price of diesel lately?
+No wonder fleets everywhere are making the switch.

-Hold on, don't electric Transits come in all shapes and sizes these days?
+Do electric Transits come in all shapes and sizes?

-Yup.
+They sure do.
 Smallest (and the smartest looking) of the bunch is the e-Transit Courier, which starts from £27,000 excluding VAT.
 It’s targeted at small businesses, delivery drivers, anyone who needs a little runabout with a big (ish) loadspace for getting around cities.
-Underneath it gets a 134bhp electric motor mated to a 43kWh (usable battery) for up to 181 miles.
-Which, says Ford, meets the requirements of 86 per cent of its compact van customers.
-A moment of silence if you're in the leftover 14 per cent still.
+Underneath it gets a 134bhp electric motor mated to a 43kWh (usable) battery for up to 181 miles.

-The Transit Connect doesn’t get a fully electric option (though there is a PHEV version), so next up is the e-Transit Custom, your classic mid-size van, which starts at just under £45,000 excluding VAT.
+There’s no electric Transit Connect so next up is the e-Transit Custom, your classic mid-size van, which starts at just under £45,000.
 It’s available with three, five or six seats in varying lengths, while under the bonnet you get the choice of 134bhp or 215bhp electric motors, both paired with a 64kWh battery for a maximum 204 miles of e-range.

 Alternatively there’s the schporty MS-RT version, which ups the ante with 281bhp but a significantly reduced e-range, and asks for around £20k extra in change.
 Yikes.